Exit poll twists peak: Bengal remains a nail biter, Assam goes BJP, Kerala swings UDF - BusinessToday

 In Kerala's 140-seat Assembly, even small vote swings can have an outsized impact, making exit polls especially closely watched.

-Tamil Nadu Exit Poll Results
+Tamil Nadu Exit Poll Results (234 seats)

-Tamil Nadu's battle has evolved into one of the closest contests in recent years.
-Stalin, who became Chief Minister in 2021 after leading the DMK back to power, is seeking a second consecutive term.
-But unlike the comfortable victory the DMK secured five years ago, several opinion polls have indicated a razor-thin race between the DMK alliance and the AIADMK-BJP combine.
+Stalin, who became Chief Minister in 2021 after leading the DMK back to power, is set to return as chief minister for the second term, according to four exit polls.
+However, Axis My India has predicted a solid edge for Vijay's TVK.

 |Pollsters